Central Station on Fraser Island

 Central Station is one of the many sought after stops on Fraser Island.
 Situated in the heart of the island in the middle of the rainforest, Central Station holds historical significance to Fraser Island and is a favourite stop among many visitors.
 From the 1920s to the 1950s, the area featured a number of houses and schools and was settled by mainland Australians who moved to the island to harvest wood from the forest.
 While this practice is no longer allowed, at the time there were up to 30 houses at Central Station were the permanent residents lived.

 The site itself is located inland from Eurong on the southern end of Fraser Island, about 8km west of the resort.
-It is about 45km north of the Hook Point Barge landing area, where many 4WD land on the island.
+It is about 45km north of the Hook Point Barge landing area, where many 4WDs land on the island, exiting from Rainbow Beach.